HOW TO PROTECT CHILDREN FROM ENTANGLEMENT.

 I heard about a 2-year-old boy, a toddler who died after being entangled in window cords last March, in Maryland, and a month before that, a 6-year-old girl, Suitland.
 Horrifying!
 Children are curious, and often look out a window to investigate, or try to hide behind window coverings – with fatal results, at times.
 According to the U.S. Consumer Product Safety Commission (CPSC), who contends that window blinds are one of the top hidden hazards in a home, four children died due to window cord strangulation nationwide(between February and March), in a matter of 22 days!

-A study conducted by the CPSC over 10 years has revealed that at least one infant dies every month as a result of window cord strangulation, in which 60% of the incidents occurred due to cords from horizontal window blinds, and 40% due to the cord loop systems employed by draperies and vertical blinds.
+A study conducted by the CPSC over 10 years has revealed that at least one infant dies every month as a result of window cord strangulation, in which 60% of the incidents occurred due to cords from horizontal window shades, and 40% due to the cord loop systems employed by draperies and vertical blinds.

 How do you prevent window blind cord entanglement in children?